btcpayserver/prestashop-plugin/README.md

 - Prestashop version 1.7.7.x
 - BTCPay server version 1.3.4

+## Multistore

+As of right now the module is **not** compatible with Prestashop's multistore feature.

 ## Documentation

 Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.